2026/27 AMCAS Application Guide (With Screenshots)

 • Official transcripts and grades received by AMCAS

-These items are not required for verification and they will not delay the verification of your application:
+These items are not required for verification, and their absence will not delay the verification of your application:

 • MCAT score